l-armstrong/l-armstrong/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an Software Engineer with a strong interest in backend development, product development, user experience, and art.
+I'm an Software Engineer with a strong interest in product engineering, user experience, and art.
 I love working on emulators, API design, programming at lower levels, and creating great user experience.

 Recectly I:
 - Wrapped up a batch at the [Recurse Center](https://www.recurse.com/), where I worked on emulators, assemblers, and collabed on a bittorrent client.
-- Wrote Backend Software and Internal Tools for [Pixelberry Studios](https://www.pixelberrystudios.com/).